- How Much Does Scentbox Cost?

 For that reason, it’s hard for me to spend money on something that I think of as a freebie, but I also found a scent that I am utterly obsessed with by using one of these services, so I’ll let you be the judge!

-Note up front: the folks at Scentbox have generously offer our readers (that’s you!) a 30% off discount on your first month if you use code “SSB” at checkout here.
+Note up front: the folks at Scentbox have generously offer our readers (that’s you!) a 40% off discount on your first month if you Save 40% by visiting this link here.
 This is a LIMITED TIME deal, which is why I wanted to mention it up front.

-- Scentbox is $13.95 per month (you can save 30% with my promo code “SSB” at checkout) for one standard fragrance.
+Scentbox is $13.95 per month (you can save 40% here at checkout) for one standard fragrance.
 They also offer premium scents for $18.95 for one sample.
 You can also upgrade your account and receive multiple samples each month for an increased fee.

-- Scentbird is $14.95 per month (on sale for 11.21 for the first month here) for a 30-day sample of a designer fragrance delivered right to your door.
+Scentbird is $16.95 per month (on sale for 50% Off + a Free case for the first month here) for a 30-day sample of a designer fragrance delivered right to your door.
 For $25 per month you can upgrade your account to receive two scents per month, and for $35 you can try three fragrances.
-If you’re trying to be frugal, then Scentbox is the one for you.
-Both services offer the same amount of products and a similar level of luxury designer perfumes.

 With Scentbird there is the bonus that they have several indie brands that can be hard to find if you don’t live near a lot of boutique shops.
 To me, this adds some value to Scentbird, but price wise it’s Scentbox that is the best deal.
 Keep an eye out for special offers and coupon codes if you decide to try either service.